qmhc/vite-plugin-dts/README.md

 Here are some FAQ's and solutions.

-### Missing some declaration files after build (before `1.7.0`)

-By default, the `skipDiagnostics` option is set to `true` which means type diagnostics will be skipped during the build process (some projects may have diagnostic tools such as `vue-tsc`).
-Files with type errors which interrupt the build process will not be emitted (declaration files won't be generated).

-If your project doesn't use type diagnostic tools, you can set `skipDiagnostics: false` and `logDiagnostics: true` to turn on diagnostic and logging features of this plugin.
-Type errors during build will be logged to the terminal.

-### Type error when using both `script` and `setup-script` in Vue component (before `3.0.0`)

-This is usually caused by using the `defineComponent` function in both `script` and `setup-script`.
-When `vue/compiler-sfc` compiles these files, the default export result from `script` gets merged with the parameter object of `defineComponent` from `setup-script`.
-This is incompatible with parameters and types returned from `defineComponent`.
-This results in a type error.

-Here is a simple [example](https://github.com/qmhc/vite-plugin-dts/blob/main/examples/vue/components/BothScripts.vue).
-You should remove the `defineComponent` in `script` and export a native object directly.

 ### Type errors that are unable to infer types from packages in `node_modules`

 This is an existing [TypeScript issue](https://github.com/microsoft/TypeScript/issues/42873) where TypeScript infers types from packages located in `node_modules` through soft links (pnpm).
 A workaround is to add `baseUrl` to your `tsconfig.json` and specify the `paths` for these packages: